-Natural predators of parrots are hawks, owls, eagles, bats, snakes, big cats, and monkeys.
-Parrots are also hunted by feral cats, rats, and sugar gliders.
+Parrots are prey animals that encounter animals that want to kill and eat them.
+The natural predators of parrots are hawks, owls, eagles, bats, snakes, big cats, monkeys, feral cats, rats, and sugar gliders.

 Humans kill parrots for food, capture them for the pet trade, and reduce their numbers for pest control.

 To survive, parrots have evolved to defend themselves.
 Their colorful plumage acts as camouflage, and they’re willing to weaponize their sharp and strong beaks in an emergency.

 Parrots find safety in numbers in their flocks, warning each other of danger with their loud squawks.
 At the first sign of a threat, all parrots will take to the air to defend themselves or fly to safety.